Beyond Linear Surrogates: High-Fidelity Local Explanations for Black-Box Models: Experiment and Discussion

-On Wine dataset, mLIME provides significant improvements, particularly at larger kernel widths (e.g., at $\sigma=4.0$, Naive Bayes RMSE decreases from 0.848 with LIME to 0.226 with mLIME).
-The Diabetes dataset, characterized by lower dimensionality, also benefits significantly: at $\sigma=0.1$, Random Forest RMSE drops from 0.072 (LIME) to 0.009 (mLIME).
-This effect becomes more evident in the Breast Cancer dataset, which exhibits higher dimensionality. ($n=32$), where LIME yields unstable and inflated errors (e.g., Neural Network RMSE of 0.985 at $\sigma=(3/4)\sqrt{n}$), while mLIME maintains consistently lower values (0.287 under the same setting).
-Although LEMON occasionally achieves low RMSE (e.g., Naive Bayes at $\sigma=(3/4)\sqrt{n}$), these results are not consistently observed across classifiers.
+On Wine dataset, HF-LIME provides significant improvements, particularly at larger kernel widths (e.g., at $\sigma=4.0$) The Diabetes dataset, which has lower dimensionality, also benefits significantly: at $\sigma=0.1$, RF RMSE drops from 0.072 (LIME) to 0.009 (HF-LIME).
+This effect becomes more evident in the Breast Cancer dataset, which is higher-dimensional ($n=32$), where LIME produces unstable results with higher error values. (e.g., MLP RMSE of 0.985 at $\sigma=(3/4)\sqrt{n}$), while HF-LIME maintains consistently lower values (0.287 under the same setting).
+Although LEMON occasionally achieves low RMSE (e.g., GNB at $\sigma=(3/4)\sqrt{n}$), these results are not consistently observed across classifiers.

-The choice of kernel width has a significant effect on local fidelity as it defines the local neighbourhood.
-While LIME’s performance decreases rapidly as $\sigma$ increases, both LEMON and mLIME exhibit greater flexibility.
-However, mLIME remains the most stable across all kernel widths, producing consistently lower RMSE values and avoiding the error observed in LIME.
+The choice of kernel width significantly affects local fidelity, as it defines the extend of the local neighbourhood.
+While LIME’s performance decreases rapidly as $\sigma$ increases, both LEMON and HF-LIME show greater flexibility.
+Overall, HF-LIME provides the most stable local explanations, consistently maintaining lower RMSE across all kernel widths.